simonredfern/SimonSaysSeeq/SimonSaysSeeqNornsRust/TESTING_GUIDE.md

 Test framework can now verify that the sequencer sends MIDI notes at the correct steps!

 **How it works:**
-1. `direct_test` opens MIDI input to listen for notes from sequencer
+1. `clock_driven_test` opens MIDI input to listen for notes from sequencer
 2. All received MIDI notes are buffered with step numbers
 3. `VerifyMidiNote` checks if expected note was received during that step